5 of the Most Common Cyber Security Issues for Remote Employees

 3. Shadow IT and Digital Sprawl

 Even when your employees work onsite, it can be difficult to track all the resources they use.
 But if their applications come into contact with your company data, you need to be in the loop.
-A recent report from IBM found that 1-in-5 businesses has experienced a cybersecurity incident due to unsanctioned IT resources.
+A recent report from IBM found that 1-in-5 businesses have experienced a cybersecurity incident due to unsanctioned IT resources.
 When employees use unvetted third-party applications, they're inadvertently complicating your ability to comply with industry regulations and develop a thorough disaster recovery strategy.
 If one of these third parties is hacked, and your data is exposed, the consequences can be financially disastrous.
 You can minimize this risk by:

 - Restricting access to unapproved third-party applications